eliottjohnson/Obsidian-Vault/Short term.md

 - [ ] Maybe you could track distributions kick with a thin kick after the air, recalculate the distribution and continue tracking
 - [ ] Meeting with Ruben, Andreas, Luigi and Matthew
 - [ ] Calculate a monte carlo dipole kicks (c.f. pycollimate)

+## Other

+- [ ] UDEMY: Python for Computer Vision
+- [ ] Write in the codilog the marche à suivre to perform a quadrupole scan and find init params
+- [ ] Check BPM UCAP and logging if I get the same values
+- [ ] First moment, second moment
+- [ ] Fill out Topics for 2023 before next section meeting

 ## [[YASP]]